-This year's budget laid greater emphasis on improving the fundamental weaknesses in public expenditure management in India and programme implementation instead of taking an expansionary fiscal policy stance through increased expenditure.
+The Budget has laid greater emphasis on improving the fundamental weaknesses in public expenditure management in India, and better implementation of programmes.
 It contains three major process related reforms.
-The budget was presented on February 1 in departure from the convention of unveiling it on the last working day of February.; Government's logic behind the move is that this would allow Parliament to endorse it by the end of March.
+The presentation of the budget has been advanced to February 1; the logic behind the move is that this would allow Parliament to debate and vote on the budget proposals before the commencement of the next financial year.
 This would help push the spending ministries to start releasing funds to States and other authorities in the central schemes much before the onset of the monsoon, which usually stalls construction activities for some time, thereby aggravating the problem of delay in fund flow and utilisation in many sectors.

-This shift alone cannot alter governance outcomes significantly, and there is a need for a host of other fundamental reforms in this sphere.
-An important measure would be to strengthen decentralised planning in the country.
+But this measure alone is not sufficient and there is a need for a host of other fundamental reforms in this sphere.
+An important measure for improving results from public expenditure would be to strengthen decentralised planning in the country.
 The State Finance Departments need to ensure timely flow of funds to the spending departments and local governments, especially because all central funds are now routed through them and the State Treasuries.
 There is also a need for enhancing transparency in fund flows and expenditures at the district level, which requires proactive disclosure of such information without much time-lag.

-The other major shift introduced in the Budget is merger of the Plan and Non-Plan classification of expenditure.
+The other major shift introduced in the Budget is that the Plan and Non-Plan classification of expenditure has been done away with.
 There were issues related to accounting of expenditure classified as Plan and Non Plan, and this classification had led to a misleading notion that Plan expenditure was developmental and Non Plan was non-developmental.
-This notion resulted in a tendency to give greater attention to Plan expenditures, with a neglect of operational expenditures such as maintenance, etc. which were classified as Non-Plan.
-A consequence of this neglect was acute shortage of regular cadre staff across sectors in most states.
-However, as pointed out earlier the merger has caused certain issues of comparability of budgetary figures over a longer period of time.
+This notion had resulted into a tendency to give greater attention to Plan expenditures, with a neglect of items such as maintenance that was classified as Non-Plan.
+An even graver consequence of this neglect was acute shortage of regular cadre staff across sectors in most states.
+The merger is expected to facilitate optimal allocation of resources with a holistic view of budget outlays for sectors and ministries.
+With the five year plan model coming to an end from the next financial year, it is hoped that the Vision Document will factor in social sector priorities and make visible increases for it.

-The doing away of plan and non-plan expenditure categories has made way for a bifurcation on revenue and capital heads in this Budget.
-As revenue capital distinction is based on accounting definition, an excessive focus on 'capital' and 'revenue' classification and their definition has its own risks.
+The practice of classifying government spending into plan and non-plan categories has made way for a bifurcation on the basis of revenue and capital expenditure.
+This revenue capital distinction is based on accounting definition, so an excessive focus on 'capital' and 'revenue' classification and their definition has its own risks.
 As mentioned earlier, the tendency to promote capital expenditure and check revenue expenditure can be problematic for social sectors.
 In Bhutan, the spending on training of human resources is treated as Capital expenditure as they believe that any investments on developing human resources help improve their efficiency, the benefit of which continues to accrue beyond one financial year.
 Such a classification is better than the classification followed in India where any expenditure that leads to an increase in the assets or a decrease in liability position is recorded as Capital expenditure, and the rest as Revenue expenditure.